DQN-Labs/DQNSuite/README.md

 The code was tested on Python 3.12, but should probably work on some older versions as well.

-## Contributing
+## Contributing and Issue Reporting

 Feel free to contribute to the app by submitting a PR in this repo.
-I will be checking all your PRs as soon as possible.
+You may also offer suggestions or report bugs and issues in the "Issues" page.
+I will be checking all your PRs and issues as soon as possible.
 Thank you in advance to everybody that contributes to this.